-Most ticks do not carry diseases, and most tick bites do not cause serious health problems.
-But it is important to avoid and check for ticks, and to remove a tick as soon as you find it.
-Removing the tick completely may help you avoid diseases such as Lyme disease that the tick may pass on during feeding, or a skin infection where the tick bit you.
+Most ticks don't carry diseases.
+And most tick bites don't cause serious health problems.
+But it's important to avoid tick bites so you can avoid diseases such as Lyme disease that the tick may pass on during feeding and avoid a skin infection from a bite.

-- Learn where ticks and deer that carry ticks are most commonly found in your community.
-Avoid those areas if possible.
+Learn where ticks and deer that carry ticks are found in your community.

 - Use insect repellents, such as products with DEET.

-- When you come in from outdoors, check all over your body for ticks, including your groin, head, and underarms.
+- Check all over your body, including your groin, head, and underarms.
 Comb your hair with a fine-toothed comb, or have someone check your scalp.

 - Check your clothing and outdoor gear.
 Remove any ticks you find.
-Then put your clothing in a clothes dryer on high heat for 1 hour to kill any ticks that might remain.
+Then put your clothing in a clothes dryer on high heat for about 4 minutes to kill any ticks that might remain.

 - Check your pets for ticks after they have been outdoors.

 - Check your children daily for ticks, especially during the summer months.